What was it like to be a Prisoner of War in Europe during WW2?

 The role of the Red Cross

-The Red Cross was an international aid organization that was tasked alleviating some of the suffering during the war.
+The Red Cross was an international aid organization that was tasked with alleviating some of the suffering during the war.

 However, given the scale of the world war, this was an almost impossible task.
 The Red Cross faced a continuing number of logistical, political, and ethical obstacles in order to provide aid to those in the camps.